 Shoot two copies of each shot and develop them separately.

 One of the great benefits of large format is that you can process each sheet separately.
 When I shoot portraits I use each film holder to shoot one set up.
 I always try to shoot two near identical shots.
 I then split the shots in processing so both go into different batches.
 That way if there is an exposure issue I can changes the development for the second sheet, and if I make a mistake in processing I still have another go to get it right!

 Invest in a good quality Loupe.

-Although it is definitely possible to get started with a cheap plastic loupe, you will save money in the long run (not to mention avoid a lot of heartache) by investing in a good quality loupe.
+Although it is definitely possible to start with a cheap plastic loupe, you will save money in the long run (not to mention avoid a lot of heartache) if you invest in a good quality loupe.
 I use an 8x nikon loupe that I bought cheaply second hand.
 Originally, I used a 4x Schneider loupe, but I found his wasn’t quite strong enough for critical focusing at closer distances.
 Cheaper plastic loupes make the whole focusing process very uncertain.
 I doesn’t take long for wasted film to far outstrip the cost of a decent loupe.

 Be Prepared to Break these Rules.

 These tips are just a starting point.
 Things I wish I had known when I started shooting portraits with my view camera.
 As you gain experience, I hope you develop the confidence to create your own rule book and you own methods.
 So that you can express yourself through the magical medium that is film.

 Follow me on instagram to see my latest work